 - Loss of quality of life: If someone is unable to function as they did before a dog attack or injury, their life has permanently changed and they have lost the ability to do what they once did.

-- Loss of income and wages: If the dog bite injury required you to take time off work or work light duty at a lower pay, you can recoup the lost wages and income.
+- Loss of income and wages: If the dog bite injury required you to take time off work or work light duty at lower pay, you can recoup the lost wages and income.

 - Loss of future earning capacity: You can receive compensation for any future loss of wages attributed to your dog bite injury.